 The Importance of Knowing How to Sweat Vegetables

 Sweating is supposed to be something we do when we play sports.
-What in the world does it have to do with cooking?
+So what in the world does it have to do with cooking?

-Actually, there is somewhat of a parallel.
-When a person begins to exert themselves and their body temperature begins to go up, we sweat.
-Sweating is our body’s defense to overheating.
-Likewise, when we put some diced vegetables into a pan with a little oil and begin to cook them, moisture rises to the cut surfaces, making the vegetables look like they are sweating.
+There is a parallel.
+When a person begins to exert themselves and their body temperature begins to go up, they sweat.
+Sweating is our body’s defense against overheating.
+Likewise, when we put some diced vegetables into a pan with some oil and cook them, moisture rises to the cut surfaces, making the vegetables look like they are sweating.

 Why?
-Because in a sweat, you don’t want the food to brown, and we all know that that golden brown color of the Maillard reactions mean great flavor.
+Because in a sweat, you don’t want the food to brown, and we all know that that golden brown color of the Maillard reactions means excellent flavor.

-In cooking, we take the time to sweat aromatics—onions, carrots, celery, garlic, shallots, etc—before adding other ingredients in order to start building flavors.
+In cooking, we take the time to sweat aromatics—onions, carrots, celery, garlic, shallots, etc.—before adding other ingredients to start building flavors.
 Most aromatics are pretty crunchy when they are raw.
 This translates into strong cell walls.